Optimal day-ahead offering strategy for large producers based on market price response learning: GENCO's Stochastic Optimization Problem

 Variables: \begin{itemize} \item[--] $P^i_{t}$: Price offered for block $i$ at time $t$. \item[--] $Q_{t,\omega}^{i}$: Quantity of energy produced from block $i$ at time $t$ and scenario $\omega$. \item[--] $u_{t,\omega}^i$: Binary decision variable indicating whether price from block $i$ at time $t$ and scenario $\omega$ is below the marginal electricity price or not. \item[--] $s_{\omega}$, $\eta$: Auxiliary variables for CVaR formulation. \item[--] $\lambda_{t,\omega} :$ Marginal market price at time $t$ and scenario $\omega$. \item[--] $Q^{ren}_{t} :$ Offered quantity at price zero from renewable resources at time $t$. \end{itemize}

-Parameters: \begin{itemize} \item[--] $\beta^i_{t,\omega}$: Regression coefficient of the $i$-th block price predictor at time $t$ and scenario $\omega$, sampled from their corresponding distribution. \item[--] $\hat{D}_t$: Sum of regression coefficients multiplied by the rest of exogenous regressors within the linear model (demand, wind and solar energy forecasting with their respective lags, marginal price lags, and calendar variables), at time $t$. \item[--] $C_t^i:$ Marginal generating cost for block $i$ at time $t$. \item[--] $\sigma_t^i$: Allowed variability for the $i$-th block price offer with respect to its generating cost at time $t$. \item[--] $\pi_{\omega}:$ Probability assigned to each scenario $\omega$. \item[--] $\alpha$: Fraction of the profit distribution to be used in the CVaR calculation. \item[--] $\chi$: Weight assigned to the CVaR against the expected profit. \end{itemize}
+Parameters: \begin{itemize} \item[--] $\theta:$ Contextual information that may have an influence on the marginal price formation. \item[--] $C_t^i:$ Marginal generating cost for block $i$ at time $t$. \item[--] $\sigma_t^i$: Allowed variability for the $i$-th block price offer with respect to its generating cost at time $t$. \item[--] $\pi_{\omega}:$ Probability assigned to each scenario $\omega$. \item[--] $\alpha$: Fraction of the profit distribution to be used in the CVaR calculation. \item[--] $\chi$: Weight assigned to the CVaR against the expected profit. \end{itemize}